 Get a BTS Sky Train Pass called a ‘Rabbit Card‘.

-- Get 1 Rabbit Card per person above 90cm (about 3 feet).
+*Recommended: Buy 1 Rabbit Card per person above 90cm tall (3 feet).
 Kids under 90 cm ride for free.

 After playing at the Children’s Discovery Museum, walk across the street to Mixt Mall and eat lunch at their food court on the 3rd floor.
 It’s a haven for all kinds of yummy Thai dishes with menus in English.
 If you need some new clothes, shoes, or souvenirs, this is a great place to shop too!